Have you ever felt this way in anticipation of a job interview?

 Ask for Help & Guidance

-Take the time and role play with a mentor, family member, or close friend and receive some guidance on gathering information that showcases who you are, and what you are capable of doing.
+For autistic young adults, it can be very helpful to take the time and role play with a mentor, family member, or close friend and receive some guidance on gathering information that showcases who you are, and what you are capable of doing.
 If you feel you need a lot of practice, videotape yourself and critique yourself before talking with your support system.
 We suggest you create one master portfolio, with the ability to tailor or customize it differently for each job interview that you attend.
 Employers are interested in seeing your skills, abilities, experiences, and personal qualities that relate specifically to work they need to be completed, so customization is the key to grabbing their attention.
 Remember, you might be their fifth interview of the day, you need to show them that you are capable, qualified, and determined to do the work and that’s why they should choose you.

 What should you put into your portfolio?

 An interview is a small window of time, giving you the opportunity to sell yourself to an employer.
 Make it easy for the interviewer to choose you, by showing up to the interview prepared, eager to work, and able to show them through your portfolio or strong verbal responses that you have the confidence and ability to do the job.
-And don’t forget to check your voice mail and email, daily, for their response.
+And don’t forget to check your voicemail and email, daily, for their response.
 If you are their chosen candidate, you don’t want to lose the chance by not returning their response in a timely manner.

 Side Note - interviewing today may look different than two years ago.
 Due to the pandemic, many companies are conducting interviews via digital platforms.
 Should you be invited to interview through an app, make sure you download the app ahead of time and practice connecting, using the sound, and showing uploads (your digital portfolio).
 Then check your surroundings, you should be in a well-lit room, with no distractions (or noises).
 Lastly, send digital links (using free programs: Zoom or Google Hangouts) and PRACTICE with family and friends.